Bittersweet: How Sorrow and Longing Make Us Whole: Distinguished from depression

 Cain says her work is "a clear-eyed view of what life is"—necessarily both bitter and sweet—and that we experience our deepest states of love, happiness, awe and creativity precisely because life is imperfect, not in spite of that fact.
 She emphatically distinguishes depression—"extremely painful... kind of an emotional black hole"—from bittersweetness, which is "a normal part of human experience and one of (its) most generative parts".
 Melancholy is said to allow one to "feel connected to the ecstasies of the universe", but depression is a source of despair.
-Though the two states "take you to completely different destinations", Cain posits that melancholy and depression themselves probably differ as a matter degree rather than as a matter of kind.
+Though the two states "take you to completely different destinations", Cain posits that melancholy and depression themselves probably differ as a matter of degree rather than as a matter of kind.
 Cain's research for Bittersweet found that this distinction was present in the history of psychology for thousands of years but has been lost in modern times.

-Cultivating a bittersweet outlook
+Bittersweet outlook

 Cain has said that the most fundamental aspect of being human is the longing to live in a more perfect and beautiful world, and that sorrow, longing, and grief allow for joy, love, compassion, and spiritual connection to be all the more meaningful.
-Cain explains that bittersweetness isn't a momentary feeling, but rather "a quiet force, a way of being, a complex tradition" that is "brimming with human potential".
+Cain explains that bittersweetness is not a momentary feeling, but rather "a quiet force, a way of being, a complex tradition" that is "brimming with human potential".
 She advises that the bittersweet state of mind can be cultivated by regularly performing small acts of beauty, and by briefly performing "expressive writing" about one's troubles.